 Software engineers are incredibly valuable with some software engineer jobs paying as much as you would a doctor or a lawyer.
 At the same time, the barrier to entry seems to be getting lower.
 The number of professional developers with less than a bachelor’s degree who responded to Stack Overflow’s Developer Survey has grown to a full 25% of the respondents.
-This begs the question, if just about anybody can do it, what makes software engineer jobs pay so much?
+This begs the question, if just about anybody can do it, what makes a computer engineer salary so high?

 To find out, we needed a big data set so we turned to PayScale.
 Using that platform, not only are you able to see the salary range for a software engineer, you can break it down by skills, location, and company.